Lacock Choral Course

 Singing technique is partly about the length of the out-breath.
 When we focus on singing ‘to the end of the line’ the voice functions naturally and the in-breath becomes a reflex.
 If we’re singing indoors, the building reverberates for us.
 We can even sense our breath and the sound-waves travelling to the walls and bouncing back.
 When we sing outside we miss this acoustic feedback; and solo al fresco singing can feel particularly strange!
 But when we imagine our song meeting the lie of the land… the length of our out-breath increases and singing becomes reciprocal again.

 Orison is an old word for a prayer.
-Read it here.
+Read the poem here.

 St Albans Symphony Orchestra